TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

     mode.
 Furthermore the fieldname is appended to the label of fields.
 Use this to debug the backend only!

-..  _typo3ConfVars_be_toolbarItems:

-..  confval:: toolbarItems
-    :Path: $GLOBALS['TYPO3_CONF_VARS']['BE']['toolbarItems']
-    :name: globals-typo3-conf-vars-be-toolbarItems

-    ..  versionchanged:: 12.0
-        This configuration variable has been removed in TYPO3 version 12.0.
-Setting it has no effect.

-    Starting with version 12.0 toolbar items implementing :php:`\TYPO3\CMS\Backend\Toolbar\ToolbarItemInterface` are automatically
-    registered by adding the tag :yaml:`backend.toolbar.item`, if :yaml:`autoconfigure` is enabled in :file:`Services.yaml`.

-    ..  rubric:: Migration

-    Remove :php:`$GLOBALS['TYPO3_CONF_VARS']['BE']['toolbarItems']` from your
-    :file:`ext_localconf.php` file.
-If :yaml:`autoconfigure` is not enabled in your :file:`Configuration/Services.(yaml|php)`, add the tag
-    :yaml:`backend.toolbar.item` to your toolbar item class.

 ..  _typo3ConfVars_be_HTTP:

 ..  confval:: HTTP